metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 Adding a new architecture
 =========================

-To work with` metatensor-models` any architecture has to follow the same public API to be called correctly within the :py:func:`metatensor.models.cli.train` function to process the user's options.
+To work with` metatrain` any architecture has to follow the same public API to be called correctly within the :py:func:`metatrain.cli.train` function to process the user's options.
 In brief, the core of the ``train`` function looks similar to these lines